 Here, The Council discusses two weight management systems offered by Maharishi Ayurveda:

 Kapha-Related Weight Imbalance

 You can enhance the elimination of ama by taking Be Trim Tea.
-Individuals on the ama burning diet should participate in an exercise program for 30 minutes each day: brisk walking or other activities such as dancing, swimming or weight training.
+Individuals on the ama-burning diet should participate in an exercise program for 30 minutes each day: brisk walking or other activities such as dancing, swimming or weight training.
 Exercise helps to burn ama and increases circulation and metabolism.
-For the diet, eat foods that reduce kapha, favoring astringent, bitter, and pungent tastes and reducing salty, sweet, and sour foods.
-A morning massage called garshan can be done with silk gloves to help stimulate digestion or agni and increase circulation.
+For the diet, eat foods that reduce Kapha, favoring astringent, bitter, and pungent tastes and reducing salty, sweet, and sour foods.
+A morning massage called garshana can be done with silk gloves to help stimulate digestion, or agni, and increase circulation.
 Once a week, preferably on the weekends, a gentle laxative therapy is recommended by using Herbal Cleanse.
 This helps to further eliminate toxins.

 Pitta-Related Weight Imbalance